 - Create map areas (if defining them as part of the map).

-If you are using ArcGIS Enterprise 10.6.1 or earlier and your map contains a vector tile layer, map areas aren't downloadable by default.
+If you're using ArcGIS Enterprise 10.6.1 or earlier and your map contains a vector tile layer, map areas aren't downloadable by default.
 If all your layers meet the offline requirements (all feature layers support sync and all raster and vector tile layers support export), edit your map's item details and add the Offline-Ready tag.
 Then you can download it.

 Create a basemap to copy directly onto devices (optional)

 You can copy a basemap directly to the mobile worker's device (this process is called sideloading) and reuse it across multiple maps.
-This has a few advantages over downloading the basemap along with the map area: in most cases, it is faster than downloading the same basemap, and it allows you to prepare basemaps for much larger areas.
-Additionally, basemaps copied to the device are available to all mobile workers who use Field Maps—each user doesn't need to have their own copy, saving space on shared devices.
+This has a few advantages over downloading the basemap along with the map area: in most cases, it's faster than downloading the same basemap, and it allows you to prepare basemaps for much larger areas.
+Additionally, basemaps copied to the device are available to all mobile workers who use Field Maps—each user doesn't need their own copy, saving space on shared devices.

-If you want the copied basemap to be the default when downloading the map (avoiding downloading the basemap along with the rest of the data), the map must reference it and it must be copied to the mobile worker's device.
+If you want the copied basemap to be the default basemap used when downloading the map (avoiding downloading the basemap along with the rest of the data), the map must reference it and it must be copied to the mobile worker's device.

 To copy a basemap directly to devices, prepare your basemap as a map tile package (.tpk or .tpkx file) or vector tile package (.vtpk file).
 How you create the package depends on where you are creating it and the type of tile package it is.